Ilmarë

-Ilmarë, or Varda I, full designation (174567) Varda I, is the single known natural satellite of the Kuiper Belt planetoid 174567 Varda.
+Ilmarë, formal designation (174567) Varda I, is the single known natural satellite of the large Kuiper belt object 174567 Varda.
 It was discovered by Keith Noll et al. in 2009, at a separation of about 0.12 arcsec, using discovery images taken by the Hubble Space Telescope on 26 April 2009, and reported in 2011.
-At approximately 326 km in diameter (about 45% that of its primary), it is the fourth or fifth-largest known moon of a trans-Neptunian object, after Pluto I Charon, Eris I Dysnomia, Orcus I Vanth and very possibly Haumea I Hiʻiaka.
+At approximately 403 km in diameter (about 45% that of its primary), it is the fourth-largest known moon of a trans-Neptunian object, after Pluto I Charon, Eris I Dysnomia, and Orcus I Vanth.
 Assuming that Ilmarë has the same albedo and density as Varda, Ilmarë would constitute approximately 8.4% of the system's mass, approximately 2.2×10^19 kg.

 Name

-Names for Varda and its moon were announced on 2014 January 16.
+Names for Varda and its moon were announced on 16 January 2014.
 Ilmarë ([ˈilmarɛ]) is a chief of the Maiar and handmaiden to Varda, the queen of the Valar, creator of the stars, and principal goddess of the elves in J. R. R. Tolkien's fictional mythology.